vtexdocs/dev-portal-content/docs/guides/VTEX inStore/enable-fulfillment-on-instore.md

 vtex install vtex.picking-app@2.x
 ```

->ℹ️ If you need to list the franchise accounts associated with the main account, use the following License Manager API request: `GET https://licensemanager.vtex.com.br/api/license-manager/pvt/accounts/{{accountName}}?childAccounts=true`\n\nThe franchise accounts will be listed in the `childAccounts` object.
+> ℹ️️ If you need to list the franchise accounts associated with the main account, use the following License Manager API request: `GET https://licensemanager.vtex.com.br/api/license-manager/pvt/accounts/{{accountName}}?childAccounts=true`\n\nThe franchise accounts will be listed in the `childAccounts` object.

 ### Step 3 - Install the Invoice Notifier app